Account

 Double time is a 100% premium.
 Using the same example, an employee who is regularly paid $10 per hour will receive an additional $10 per hour, bringing their total wage to $20 per hour for each double time overtime hour.

-If you have additional questions regarding holiday pay, you can ask a lawyer, or check out more resources for employers and employees.
+If you have more questions about holiday pay, or your employment policies and documents, you can ask a Legal Pro, or check out the Rocket Lawyer resources for employers and employees.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.